2021 MBA Banking Schools

-The following schools will be held in 2020.
-For more information, please contact MBA's Education Department
+For more information about MBA banking schools, please contact MBA's Education Department

 The Missouri School of Lending was founded to provide mid-level bank officers and commercial loan officers a thorough understanding of commercial lending administration.
 Topics covered at the school include the external environment, typical business, company strategy, effective management, loan investigation, historical financial analysis, sensitivity analysis, loan support and documentation, loan pricing, problem loans, negotiations, credit discipline and more.

 Lending continues to be one of the most crucial functions in banking today.
 Managing your bank’s loan portfolio is becoming ever more challenging.
 Increased competition from new players, ever-changing regulations and rising risks are only a few of the factors a lending officer must face.
 The School of Lending has helped develop hundreds of banking lenders through a week-long comprehensive program of lending education.
 The Advanced School of Lending is especially designed to build on that education and to meet the needs of lenders whose responsibilities and scope of activities are expanding.
 The school’s purpose is to meet the growing need for lenders to have the latest knowledge and preparation for complex lending situations.
 Successful lenders today must acquire a broad knowledge and understanding of the many different lending scenarios and develop the skills required to manage them.
 The Advanced School of Lending has been designed to reflect contemporary trends affecting the financial services industry.
 The Advanced School of Lending faculty include experienced bankers and financial services professionals who are committed to sharing their knowledge and skills with program participants.